DillonKyleDev/FlatEngine/README.md

 end
 ```

-You can then in a later function access the `mappingContext` variable to query whether an action.
+You can then in a later function access the `mappingContext` variable to query the input action.
 There are two ways to query an input action:

 ```
 function Update()